 #WeStayOPEN 24/7, through weekends & all holidays!

 Prestige ER is honored to serve the residents and those passing through Plano and surrounding cities like Frisco and Allen.

 Part of caring for your health is to know where to go in case of an emergency.
 Please keep in mind that Prestige ER is Open 24/7 every day of the year, if you need us, we are here for you.

 We are available 24/7 because an accident can happen at any time.
 Do not risk your health!
 Get help from the ER experts when you need it, visit us immediately on.

-#1 Medical Emergency Care in Plano, Near Frisco and Allen
+#1 Medical Emergency Care in Plano and Mesquite